Table of Contents Styles: Which One Fits Your Brand?

 4 styles to match any design

 Table of Contents Pro includes Minimal, Notion, Wiki, and Accordion styles.
-Plus custom typography.
+Pick one, customize typography, done.
+Works with any theme.

 Get Table of Contents Pro - $15